kevinRR2018/naxai-sdk-python/docs/api/voice.md

 Notes:
 - For "hour" grouping:
   - start_date/stop_date format: 'YYYY-MM-DD HH:MM:SS' or 'YY-MM-DD HH:MM:SS'
-  - start_date is required
-  - stop_date is optional
+  - difference between start_date and stop_date has to be exactly 24 hours
 - For "day"/"month" grouping:
   - start_date/stop_date format: 'YYYY-MM-DD' or 'YY-MM-DD'
-  - Both start_date and stop_date are required
+  - For month grouping, a maximum of 24 months is allowed
+  - For day grouping, a maximum of 120 days is allowed

 Returns: [ListInboundMetricsResponse](../models/voice.md#listinboundmetricsresponse)